Frequently Asked Questions

 Usually this means sslh

-Finally, check the server is listening where you expect it
+running.
+Finally, check the server is listening where you expect it to:

 netstat -lpt